Stochastic Forward-Forward Learning through Representational Dimensionality Compression: Effective dimensionality as a goodness function

+The problem is, the label information is infeasible in the unsupervised setting.
+To compute ED in the absence of true class labels, we introduce noise into the computing process, which is an essential characteristic of both biological systems and neuromorphic hardware~\citep{faisal2008noise, maass2014noise, qi2023toward,qi2025pnasnexus, indiveriNeuromorphicDeadLong2025}.

-Formally, let \(X_i\) denote the \(i\)-th input in a minibatch of size \(B\), we use dropout to create its noisy copies, denoted as \(\hat{X}_{i, j}\), where \(j=1,2,\cdots, N\).
-For the output of the \(l\)-th block, we denote the corresponding neural responses as \(\hat{X}^{(l)}_{i, j}\).
-The goodeness function for each block is then partioned into two terms: a consistency term and a diversity term, defined as:
+A crucial point is that introducing moderate noise does not hinder the identification of its class (Fig. \ref{app_fig1: cifar10_noisy_img}).
+In other words, the essential features that form the concept of its class remain intact.
+This strategy enables unsupervised learning of robust and discriminative features, but bypasses the need for explicit class labels or negative sampling.
+Formally, let \(X'\in\mathbb{R}^{B\times F}\) be a batch of data samples and use dropout to create its noisy copies, \(X\), by randomly setting the elements in $X'$ to zero with probability $p$.
+For the \(l\)-th block, we denote its output (i.e. the corresponding neural responses) as \(X^{(l)}\) and $X_{i}^{(l)}$ are the neural responses to a particular input sample in the batch.
+The objective function for each block is then consisting of a consistency term and a diversity term, defined as:

 and